 Finger muscles can get neglected all year long.
 But you can re-build up your finger muscles as you turn pages of your favorite Christmas catalogues, The New York Times, Rolling Stone Magazine or any other glossy that you can hold in your hands.

 You must stretch out on the couch to do this exercise.
 While your fingers may ache a little from so much activity, know that you can stop at any time, place magazine across your belly like a little tent and take a nap.

 For those who must get dressed and out of the house, why not make a list of all the films that you want to see?
-My list for the season includes Arrival, Hidden Figures, Jackie, Manchester By the Sea and possibly the new Star Wars… unless I get swallowed up by Netflix.
+If you don’t know what’s playing right now, check out the current list at Fandango.

 Taking serious down time for one’s self is not for the faint of heart.
 Sometimes you need something to help put you in the mood.
 Here’s my list: hot baths, hot showers, home pedicures, good wine, chocolate and cozy socks.